US will allow Ukraine to use American antipersonnel land mines against Russian forces

 Austin’s announcement Wednesday was likely to further vex Russia.

-The American diplomatic mission in Kyiv said it had received a warning of a potentially significant Russian air attack on the capital and was staying shut for the day.
+The American diplomatic mission in Kyiv said it had received a warning about a potentially significant Russian air attack on the Ukrainian capital and was staying closed for the day.
 It anticipated a quick return to regular operations.

-The Spanish, Italian and Greek embassies also shut to the public for the day, but the U.K. government and France said that their embassies remained open.
+The Spanish, Italian and Greek embassies also closed for the day, but the U.K. government and France said that their embassies remained open.

 Western leaders dismissed the Russian reaction to the U.S. missile decision as an attempt to deter Ukraine's allies from providing further support to Kyiv, but the escalating tension weighed on stock markets after Ukraine used American-made ATACMS longer-range missiles for the first time to strike a target inside Russia.